Sabitha Anand

 Sabitha Anand is an Indian actress who has performed in Tamil and Malayalam movies and serials.
 She was one of the lead actresses in the 1980s.
-She is the daughter of Jacoob Abdu Rahman Anand, an Indian actor in Malayalam movies during the 1960s and 70s.
+She is the daughter of J. A. R. Anand, an Indian actor in Malayalam movies during the 1960s and 70s.

 Career

-She made her debut through Uppu in 1987.
-She has acted as the lead female cast alongside popular male counterparts such as Mammotty, Mohanlal, Ratheesh.
+She made her debut as an heroine though M.Mani's Ente Kalithozhan (1984).
+She has acted as the lead female cast alongside popular male counterparts such as Mammotty, Mohanlal, Ratheesh, Shankar.
 She has acted in more than 100 Malayalam films.
-Later went on to supporting roles and Mother character roles and shifted her focus to Tamil Cinema.
+Later went on to supporting roles and Mother character roles and shifted her focus to Tamil cinema.
 She is currently concentrating on Tamil serials.